-A reading from the Book of Lamentations, The favors of the Lord are not exhausted, his mercies are not sport they are repoyed each mercies are not spent; they are renewed each morning, so great is his faithfulness.
+A reading from the Book of Lamentations,

+The favors of the Lord are not exhausted, his

+mercies are not spent; they are renewed each

+morning, so great is his faithfulness.

 My portion is the Lord, says my soul; therefore, will I hope in him.
 The Lord is good to those that wait for him, to the soul that seeks him.
 It is good that one should wait quietly for the salvation of the Lord.
+The Word of the Lord